erikvanoosten/metrics-scala/README.md

 *Capturing JVM- and application-level metrics.
 So you know what's going on.*

 This is the Scala API for Coda Hale's [Metrics](https://github.com/codahale/metrics) library.

-Initially this started out as a line for line copy of the Metrics-scala module, but then released for multiple scala versions.
+Initially this project started out as a line for line copy of the Metrics-scala module, released for multiple scala versions.
 Metrics dropped the scala module in version 3.0.0 and this project continued separately.

-Older releases are still available and will be build for newer Scala versions upon request.
+The 3.0.0 version is currently in development.

 ## Usage